 - Provide access to information necessary for the instructional programs offered by Lewis & Clark College.

-- Provide access to information required by the students, faculty, and staff of Lewis & Clark College for their general research.
+- Provide access to information required by the students, faculty, and staff of Lewis & Clark College for their intellectual inquiry.

 - Satisfy all relevant collection standards issued by governmental agencies, professional associations, or other accrediting bodies.

 The Associate Library Director, in consultation with the Library Director and the Collection Development Librarian, allocates the materials budget among the librarian selectors.
 Decisions on the distribution of funds is made at the beginning of each fiscal year and communicated to Collection Management Services for input into the current ILS.
-The annual fiscal budget for acquisition of materials is roughly divided between nonrecurring and recurring expenditures.
+The annual fiscal budget for acquisition of materials is roughly divided between nonrecurring (ex. books) and recurring (ex. serials) expenditures.
 Fund lines exist for each librarian subject selector (see Selection Responsibility).
-Allocated funds are spent for materials to be housed in Watzek Library or the electronic access systems under its therein.
-Funds are not spent for materials to be housed outside of Watzek Library or satellite facilities operating under its direct supervision and control.
+Allocated funds are spent for materials to be housed in Watzek Library or the electronic access systems under its control.
+Funds are not spent for materials to be housed outside of Watzek Library or in departmental collections.

-Ultimate responsibility for the development and maintenance of the collection rests with the Library Director, who delegates all organizational and operational responsibilities to the Collection Development Librarian.
+Final responsibility for the development and maintenance of the collection rests with the Library Director, who delegates all organizational and operational responsibilities to the Acquisitions & Collection Development Librarian.
 The Director assigns each of the participating librarians responsibilities for specific subject areas, for which they act as selectors.
 These selectors act as library liaisons, conducting collection development in their subject areas through the use of reviews, bibliographies, publisher catalogs, and various vendor interfaces.
 Faculty are encouraged to monitor their professional literature and submit requests accordingly.
 Student and staff acquisition requests are also encouraged and reviewed by the same standards as those applied to faculty and librarians.
 Highly specialized materials for faculty research that fall outside of the current curriculum will be acquired as funds allow, and only after the fulfillment of immediate curricular needs.
-For cost-prohibitive items with limited campus use, funds may be pooled between the Library and applicable departments, provided the latter understands the Library to have control over the requested materials once received.
-Other options include support via interlibrary loan.
+For cost-prohibitive items with limited campus use, funds may be pooled between the Library and applicable departments, provided the latter understands the Library to have control and housing over the requested materials once received.

 While the Library’s Mission provides the broader framework for the collecting process, operational decisions on the acquisition/deselection of materials must use specific evaluative criteria to gauge an item's usefulness to the needs of the College community.
 A given item need not meet all of these criteria, but they should instead be used as general guidelines to arrive at an informed decision on selection/retention.